yoandyshyno/git-task/README.md

 ### Installation

 git-task requires [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/) (recommended v.4.4.7 or greater),
-but an Internet connection or *npm* repository is not need, since you can copy the git-task package in a compressed file from somebody else, for example.
+but an Internet connection or *npm* repository is not needed, since you can copy the git-task package in a compressed file from somebody else, for example.

 #### Via GitHub